mechano/TwoTrees-SK1-configurations-for-Armbian-and-Klipper-0.13/README.md

 https://github.com/dw-0/kiauh

 To apply my config search files for user path, and change per the user you have created.
-I use as default /home/mks To use the graph creation scripts you'll need numpy and another python library, refer to error messages you'll receive when generations fails.
+I use as default /home/mks To use the graph creation scripts you'll need numpy and matplotlib python's libraries, refer to error messages you'll receive when generation fails.

 The display is not supported.
 So I used the CYD-Klipper display project for Klipper.